rsdoiel/pttk/README.md

 The __prep__ "verb" is the most elaborate.
 It accepts JSON, transforms it into YAML front matter and pipes it into Pandoc for further processing.
-That make it easy to transform the data structurings using Pandoc as data template engine into documents such as web pages.
+That make it easy to transform the data structures using Pandoc as data template engine into documents such as web pages.

 __prep__'s syntax is elaborate.
 It's form is